sahilsaxena21/topskillsdsportfolio/README.md

 ## Scripts
-The project is taken up by 4 python scripts and 4 python classes as outlined below:
+The project is taken up by 4 python classes as outlined below:

 1. [01_Scraper.py](https://github.com/sahilsaxena21/topskillsdsportfolio/blob/main/_01_Scraper.py) contains two classes, the JobPostingsCollector and HardSkillsCollector to create the datasets for this project.
 Both the scrapers are written in Python using the web interaction library Beautiful Soup.
 2. [02_FeatureExtractor.py](https://github.com/sahilsaxena21/topskillsdsportfolio/blob/main/_02_FeatureExtractor.py) contains Feature_Extractor_and_Processor, a helper class for the ModelContainer class to process the job descriptions, conduct feature extraction and selection.